A rare and stunning Philodendron is the Philodendron Paraiso Verde plant.

 Follow these steps for successful propagation:

-- Start off by cutting a branch off a healthy Philodendron Paraiso plant.
+• Start by cutting a branch off a healthy Philodendron Paraiso plant.
 Ideally, choose one that has at least two roots present.
 But, separating the root ball into sections is another option.

-- Use some rooting powder and fungicide powder over this branch to remove all possible pathogenic organisms.
+• Use rooting and fungicide powder over this branch to remove all possible pathogenic organisms.

-- Let this bowl sit for a few days until you see new growth.
-As soon as you see some shoots and roots growing, transfer the branch into a good soil mixture.
+• Let this bowl sit for a few days until you see new growth.
+Transfer the branch into a good soil mixture when shoots and roots are growing.

 Blooms

 There is very limited information about the Philodendron Paraiso plant’s blooms.
-When buying a particular type, inquire from your local gardener shop if it produces flowers.
+Ask your local gardener shop if it produces flowers when buying a particular type.

 Growth